-Ioannis Ikonomou, a Greek translator, is not your average polyglot who might speak four or five major languages, which is impressive in itself, he speaks thirty-two — sixteen of them fluently — and he can translate sixteen more.
+Ioannis Ikonomou, a Greek translator, is not your average polyglot who might speak four or five major languages, which is impressive in itself.
+He speaks thirty-two languages, sixteen of them fluently and another sixteen which he is capable of translating.

 Born in Heraklion, Crete, Ikonomou is considered to be the most multilingual person in all of Europe.

-The Greek polygot studied linguistics at the Aristotle University of Thessaloniki in northern Greece, and then completed postgraduate studies in Middle Eastern languages and cultures at Columbia University in New York.
+The Greek polyglot studied linguistics at the Aristotle University of Thessaloniki in northern Greece and then completed postgraduate studies in Middle Eastern languages and cultures at Columbia University in New York.